ahmed-dinar/vuex-flash/README.md

 - `method [String]` - If `mixin` is set true and this option is given, then global mixin method  will [register](#using-global-mixin) under this name. `(default: 'flash')`

 - `namespace` - [String] -  The namespace is the name used for creating vuex flash module.This should be same as the [`createFlashStore` namespace](#createflashstoreoptions). this namespace used for commiting mutation to [set](#using-mutation) and clear flash data.
-If changed, the [mutation type](#using-mutation) will be
+If provided, the [mutation type](#using-mutation) will be
 `'{namespace}/SET_FLASH'`. `(default: 'FLASH')`

 - `duration [Number]` - The flash message display duration (in milliseconds) for auto hide flashes. `(default: 3000)`

 - `template [String]` - The template to use showing alert.
 See [custom template](#custom-template).

-- `keep [Boolean]` - If false and data is persisted in storage, the storage will cleared after displaying alert every time. if true, the storage will keep with null value. `(default: true)`
+- `keep [Boolean]` - If false and data is persisted in storage, the storage will cleared after displaying alert every time. if provided, the storage will keep with null value. `(default: true)`

 - `storage [Storage]` - The Storage where the data is persisted.
 If `keep` is set to false, the data will be cleared from this storage. `(default: sessionStorage)`